Christian M. 6 min read

 No, SoGEA is not the same as full fibre broadband.

-SoGEA utilises the existing fibre-to-the-cabinet (FTTC) infrastructure, with fibre optic cables running to the street cabinet and copper cables connecting the cabinet to the premises.
+SoGEA uses the existing fibre-to-the-cabinet (FTTC) infrastructure, with fibre optic cables running to the street cabinet and copper cables connecting the cabinet to the premises.

 Do you need a SoGEA adapter?